-Recommendations: Allow applications for absentee ballots to be made via e-mail.
-While not setting a firm deadline, clearly communicate the last day by which absentee voters' applications should be received in order to ensure that they receive the ballots in sufficient time to send them back.
-Accept mail-in ballots that have been postmarked prior to the close of polls.
+Recommendations: While not setting a firm deadline, clearly communicate the last day by which absentee voters' applications should be received in order to ensure that they receive the ballots in sufficient time to send them back.
+Accept mail-in ballots that have been post-marked prior to the close of polls.

 The Department of Health website provides information for travelling residents in the section entitled "Leaving New Brunswick."
-The website has been updated to reflect the recent increase in out-of-province coverage for New Brunswick residents from six to seven months.
 In addition, while the website provides details on emergency health coverage when outside of the province, it lacks content related to prescription medication access.

 The Elections New Brunswick website provides inadequate information for travellers or others who wish to participate in distance voting.
-Information on voting via special ballot is found in the section titled "Voters Away from Home."
-While the special ballot application form can be accessed online, the information related to the special ballot process is minimal at best.
+Information found in the "Voters Away from Home" section of the Elections New Brunswick website has been improved, but is still difficult to locate.